weishiuchang/writeups/onprem-kube-dashboard/README.md

   name: admins
 ```

-Now create a `devops` namespace and grant users in the `devops` group full permission to only that namespace:
+Now create a `devops` namespace and grant users in the `devops` group full permission to that namespace:

 ```bash
 kubectl apply -f ./devops-group.yaml